aws/aws-emr-best-practices/content/cost_optimization/best_practices.md

 # ** 1 - Cost Optimizations **

-A series of Best Practices (BP) for running cost optimized workloads on EMR.
+ Best Practices (BP) for running cost optimized workloads on EMR.

 ## ** BP 1.1 Use Amazon S3 as your persistent data store **

 As of Oct 1, 2021, Amazon S3 is 2.3 cents a GB/month for the first 50TB.
 This is $275 per TB/year which is a much lower cost than 3x replicated data in HDFS.
 With HDFS, you’ll need to provision EBS volumes.
 EBS is 10 cents a GB/month, which is `~`4x the cost of Amazon S3 or 12x if you include the need for 3x HDFS replication.